HaThuyAn/Meals-App/README.md

-Note: This project is the result of learning the course Flutter & Dart: The Complete Guide taught by Maximilian Schwarzmuller on Udemy.
+This project is the result of learning the course Flutter & Dart: The Complete Guide taught by Maximilian Schwarzmuller on Udemy.

 Categories Page: